Joshua Harmon (poet): Life and work

-Harmon's writing has appeared in various periodicals, including Antioch Review, The Believer, Black Warrior Review, BOMB (magazine), New England Review, The Rumpus, TriQuarterly, and Verse.
+Harmon's writing has appeared in various periodicals, including AGNI, Antioch Review, The Believer, Black Warrior Review, BOMB (magazine), New England Review, The Rumpus, TriQuarterly, and Verse.
 His chapbook Outtakes, B-Sides, & Demos was awarded the 2019 Paul Bowles Award and published as the first title from Five Points Editions.

-Harmon has taught at Bucknell University, Clark University, and Vassar College, where he was also the 2013 Writer-in-Residence.
+Harmon has taught at Bucknell University, Clark University, Worcester Polytechnic Institute, and Vassar College, where he was also the 2013 Writer-in-Residence.